agk71/Hex/README.md

 ## The Aim

-The aim of the assignment was to write a Java implimentation of the game allowing humans to play against humans, humans to play against a computer and computers to play against computers (though only human vs. human works currently).
+The aim of the assignment was to write a Java implimentation of the game allowing humans to play against humans, humans to play against a computer and computers to play against computers.
 A set of interfaces was provided to develop code against.

 The following assessment areas were outlined:
 * The board